philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_momentum.rst

 * N = adjust the momentum per chunk every this many timesteps
 * chunkID = ID of :doc:`compute chunk/atom <compute_chunk_atom>` command

-  one or more keyword/value settings may be appended to each of the fix commands:
+  one or more keyword/value pairs may be appended
 * keyword = *linear* or *angular* or *rescale*

   .. parsed-literal::